VerifiedJoseph/vigilant/docs/install.md

 ```
 5 * * * * php vigilant.php
 ```
-When Vigilant running via a task scheduler, the script should ran at minimum of every 5 minutes.
+When Vigilant running via a task scheduler, the script should ran at a minimum of every 5 minutes.